top of page

 1. First, read the scheduled portion of the lives of the saints

-2. Sing the hymns of the week which are the troparion and kontakion for the saint (Links to sheet music are made available below, mostly from the OCA website; links to the audio files will be posted in a few weeks when that is completed.)
+2. Sing the hymns of the week which are the troparion and kontakion for the saint (Links to sheet music are made available below, mostly from the OCA website, or send an email for access to the audio files.)

 3. Begin the memory sentences for the saint.
 The parent can then quiz the children on pertinent information related to the saint (not from the longer life, just the memory sentences).